Save the Children: Expulsion from Pakistan

 The CIA's "vaccination program" sparked a series of deadly attacks in Pakistan against dozens of aid and health workers associated with various aid and health campaigns, with the UN-backed polio-vaccination drive repeatedly halted as a result.
 Up to eight polio vaccination workers were assassinated in the country during this backlash.
 In May 2014, the Obama administration announced that they would no longer use vaccination programs as a cover for CIA activities.

 Pakistani investigators said in a July 2012 report that Shakil Afridi met 25 times with "foreign secret agents, received instructions and provided sensitive information to them."
 According to an early draft of a Pakistan Government report, which has not been publicly released, Afridi told investigators that the charity Save the Children helped facilitate his meeting with US intelligence agents although the charity denies the charge.
-The report alleges that Save the Children's Pakistan director at the time of the incident introduced Afridi to a western woman in Islamabad and that Afridi and the woman met regularly afterwards.
+The report alleges that Save the Children's Pakistan director at the time of the incident introduced Afridi to a Western woman in Islamabad and that Afridi and the woman met regularly afterward.

-The claim that the Save the Children Country Director had introduced Afridi to the woman is not credible, as the Country Director concerned had left Pakistan permanently well before the alleged meeting took place.
-The allegation does not appear in subsequent drafts of the report, although the document has still not been publicly released.

 On 11 June 2015, Pakistani authorities ordered all Save the Children workers to leave Pakistan within 15 days, and the organisation's office in Islamabad was closed and padlocked.
 This saga has led to a high degree of distrust and scepticism against the validity of COVID-19 vaccines in Pakistan.

 Complaints of inappropriate behaviour

-Chief strategist of Save the Children UK Brendan Cox resigned in September 2015 over allegations of "inappropriate behaviour".
-The charity, and Oxfam, temporarily suspended bids for government funds due to the scandal.
+The chief strategist of Save the Children UK Brendan Cox resigned in September 2015 over allegations of "inappropriate behaviour".
+The charity temporarily suspended bids for government funds due to the scandal.
 Cox had previously denied any wrongdoing but finally admitted to inappropriate behaviour on 18 February 2018 and quit working for his two other charities.

 On 5 March 2020, the Charity Commission published an investigation report that found there had been serious weaknesses in Save the Children's workplace culture, following a probe into the charity's response to allegations of misconduct and harassment against staff between 2012 and 2015.
 There were five complaints of sexual harassment and thirteen of bullying between 2016 and June 2018.
 Save the Children UK chief executive Justin Forsyth had three complaints of misconduct directed towards him by female staff, while Brendan Cox was publicly accused of sexual assault.
 The charity trustees had not been sent copies of an external report on corporate culture.
 Since then the charity has strengthened reporting and whistle-blowing policies that now permit anonymous staff complaints.

-On 22 February 2018 Forsyth resigned from UNICEF to avoid "damage" to the charities.
+On 22 February 2018 Forsyth resigned from UNICEF to avoid damage to the charities.

 On 11 September 2020, it was announced the charity could resume bids for government funding.